 Continue on to the Woodland and Pond Gardens, passing strangely named plants such as “Shrubby St John’s Wort,” “Cut Leaf Prairie Dock,” “Brunette Bagbone” and the aptly named Floppy Evergreens.

-At the bottom of the hill, overlooking the water, you’ll find a Stone Meditation Garden – a great place to pause to contemplate the beauty of the hand-hewn rocks.
+Find a Stone Meditation Garden at the bottom of the hill, overlooking the water.
+This is a great place to pause to contemplate the beauty of the hand-hewn rocks.

 On to the Fairy Village, where most days you’ll find busy kids constructing tiny homes made out of the twigs, bark and other materials left in baskets precisely for that use.
 Near here, the Botanical Gardens pier juts out into the Black River, and you can arrange to take a river tour on the resident boat.

-From the pier, continue uphill and follow signs for the Rhododendron Garden – a spectacular enclave you won’t want to miss.
+From the pier, continue uphill and follow signs for the Rhododendron Garden – a stunning can’t- miss enclave.
 This sunken garden, with rock ledges and waterfalls, is a photographer’s (and artist’s) dream, especially in late May and early June when the Rhody’s are in full bloom.

 Before you exit the Gardens, plan to stop into the Children’s Garden, even if you don’t have kids.
 There’s a maze, a pond, plenty of child-sized shovels, hoes, and watering cans, a little playhouse and staff to teach the rudiments of gardening.
 Open Mid April – Oct, 9-5 daily, $16 adults, $8 kids.

-VISIT: Maine State Aquarium.
 This small but fantastic aquarium was the brainchild of educator and biologist, Elaine Jones, who serves as Director.
-First opened on the fishing docks in 1915, the Aquarium was moved to this bright new building in 1995 after Jones and her husband came up with the design for optimal guest interaction.
+First opened on the fishing docks in 1915, the Aquarium was moved to this bright new building in 1995 after Jones and her husband envisioned this design for optimal guest interaction.

-There’s a touch tank with small sharks that seem to purposefully come to the surface to be petted, and odd creatures caught in commercial fishermen’s nets (they know to call Jones when they find something weird).
+There’s a touch tank with small sharks that seem to purposefully come to the surface to be petted.
+Also find the random odd creature caught in commercial fishermen’s nets.
+These men and women of the sea know to call Jones when they find something weird.

-You’ll get a gander at harbor-side hotels – Rock Tide, Browns, etc.- marinas like Carousel, where parts of the movie Carousel were filmed, Burnt and Cabbage Islands, and other ships in this protected harbor.
-The Novelty also takes visitors to Burnt Island two days a week in July and August for a 3-hour “Living History” tour of the Burnt Island Lighthouse, complete with costumed interpreters; a “step back in time” to the 1950’s.
+The Novelty also takes visitors to Burnt Island two days a week in July and August for a 3-hour “Living History” tour of the Burnt Island Lighthouse, complete with costumed interpreters.
+It’s a “step back in time” to the 1950’s.
 Novelty runs March – November – $18 adults, $9 kids, check website for schedule.

-SHOP: Alison Evans Ceramics.
-You’ll find this RISD grad’s ceramic creations around the world, but stop into her Boothbay Harbor shop, and Alison in person is here to greet you.
-If you are a foodie, her work might look familiar: Evans makes the tableware for Hugo’s and Eventide in Portland ME, and in New York, her Oyster Dishes and other cool creations are sold at ABC Home and Bunny William’s Showroom.
-My choice here for a house or wedding gift: the beautifully boxed “Oyster Lovers Gift Set,” which comes with an AE signature oyster platter, shucking knife, glove, towel, recipes and more ($227).
+In New York, her Oyster Dishes and other cool creations are sold at ABC Home and Bunny William’s Showroom.
+My choice here for a house or wedding gift: the beautifully boxed “Oyster Lovers Gift Set.”
+It comes with an AE signature oyster platter, shucking knife, glove, towel, recipes and more ($227).

 Restaurants In Boothbay Harbor

-EAT: Harborside Tavern.
-New young chef, Fiona Dunlap, took over what was known as Andrew’s Harborside last year and made it her own.
-Though still casual, it’s been refreshed and so has the food; Seared Scallops ($27), Chicken ($21) and the like are very good, and the vibe is fun and congenial.
+Chef Fiona Dunlap, took over what was known as Andrew’s Harborside several years back, and made it her own.
+Though still casual, the food is phenomenal, and the vibe is fun and congenial.

 Hotels In Boothbay Harbor

-STAY: Spruce Point Inn.
-Spruce Point was never a totally laid-back, feet in the dirt, flip-flop kind of casual Maine Family Resort.
-A favorite of the Kennedy’s and Ernest Hemmingway, Spruce Point was perennially spruced up for down-staters who searched for a certain kind of rustic comfort.
-Though rooms differ, most sport traditional Maine Shore from another era décor updated for today’s travelers.
-READ THE FULL COVERAGE OF SPRUCE POINT INN HERE.
+The Spruce point Inn was never a totally laid-back, feet in the dirt, flip-flop kind of casual Maine Family Resort.
+A favorite of the Kennedy’s and Ernest Hemingway, Spruce Point was perennially spruced up for down-staters in search of a certain kind of rustic comfort.
+Though rooms differ, most sport traditional Maine-Shore-from-another-era décor, updated for today’s travelers.

-STAY: Linekin Bay Resort.
 A casual family resort, since the 1920’s, Linekin had gone to seed until the owners of Newagen, Scott Larson and Steve Malcom, purchased it last year.
 They’ve knocked down some of the 20-30 cabins, built new ones, completely renovated the lodges and brought in new kitchen staff.
-A sneak-peak reveals rooms to be bright and nautical chic.
-Larson and Malcom anticipate Linekin will be revived as a “multigenerational sailing camp with good food.”
+Guest rooms are now bright and nautical chic.
 All inclusive only from end of June to end of August, two night minimum.